milan220284/merkle_circom_v2/README.md

-# circom2-example
+# merkle_circom

 # Overview

-Minimal ts example for working with proofs with circom 2.0.0
+Demo example for ZK Membership Proofs with circom 2.0.0 inspired by https://github.com/akinovak/circom2-example

 - The `./scripts` directory includes a build script for the `./circuits/circuit.circom` circuit.
 - The `./src/index.ts` file contains all the helper functions needed for generating and verifying proofs.